parcuri/derekkedziora.com/index.md

 Hey, there! 👋

+This site is undergoing a complete open redesign.
+[See my progress](/redesign).

 I’m Derek Kedziora: an American in Kyiv, UX writer, former English teacher and all around geek.

 ## Highlights